dudang/golt/README.md

 # Golt
 Golt is a load testing tool written in Go currently supporting only HTTP requests.

+The goal is to support complex flow of requests replicating a parallel or sequential traffic.

 ```
 $ ./golt -f <path-to-test-file> -l <path-to-log-file>
 ```